colindean/plaintextaccounting_workshop/notes.md

 If the sort worked and didn't alter your output, then commit again!

 We have to do file rename dance because `ledger` reads in a stream and outputs immediately, so we'd risk overwriting our log file!

+## Viewing in Fava

+[Fava](https://beancount.github.io/fava/) is the best visualization tool for the Plaintext Accounting ecosystem.
+Unfortunately, it requires input in a specific variant of Ledger format called Beancount, a Ledger-like that uses a more explicit syntax.
+Fortunately, we can convert Ledger to Beancount and be able to use Fava fully.

+### Dependencies

+We have to install some things.

+#### Fava

+First up, install Fava itself:

+    pip install fava

+#### ledger2beancount

+Next, we'll install `ledger2beancount`.
+This is a bit hefty for one little perl script, but it's the most robust way to convert and handle all of the magic that Ledger can do, but in the Beancount world.
+Read over the [installation instructions](https://github.com/beancount/ledger2beancount/blob/master/docs/installation.md) if you're not on Debian or Ubuntu or macOS.

+##### Debian or Ubuntu Linux

+If you're on Debian or Ubuntu, you can run `apt install ledger2beancount` to install it.

+##### macOS

+If you're on macOS, we'll have to install from source.

+First, we'll install `cpanm` so we can install `ledger2beancount` dependencies and then install the program itself

+    brew install cpanminus
+    curl -O ledger2beancount.zip https://github.com/beancount/ledger2beancount/archive/master.zip
+    unzip ledger2beancount.zip
+    cd ledger2beancount-master
+    cpanm --installdeps .

+That last step will take a while.
+It took about five minutes on my 2015 Macbook Pro.

+### Converting to Beancount

+With ledger2beancount installed, you can run it after making your own configuration file.

+    cp ledger2beancount.yml myl2b.yml
+    # edit myl2b.yml
+    bin/ledger2beancount --config myl2b.yml my.ledger > my.beancount

+### Running Fava

+This one's simple!

+    fava my.beancount

+Fava will run a webserver accessible via [localhost:5000](http://localhost:5000).
+You can explore around the Fava interface, notably two views:

+1. Income Statement -> Net Profit.
+This is a cashflow analysis, Income minus Expenses.
+2. Balance Sheet -> Net Worth.
+This is a net worth analysis, Assets minus Liabilities.

+You may see some _errors_ on the left sidebar. ledger2beancount can't handle 100% of all things, so sometimes Beancount still works while silently failing.
+For example, balance assertions can be ambiguous, so ledger2beancount converts in a way that Beancount will continue to work but not enforce the assertions.
+It's OK, because any assertions you've made still guard your record in your original transaction log.